 Goddess Durga is the epitome of power and has been the most powerful of all the Gods and Goddesses.
-She had fought with the most treacherous demon ‘Mahisasura’ for 9 long days and took different forms of power to kill him.
+She had fought with the most treacherous demon ‘Mahisasura’ for 9 long days and took 9 different forms (NavDurga) of power to kill him.
 These 9 days which were filled with blood and energy, is known as Navratri where people follow many rituals and traditions.
 Do you know, what are the weapons Goddess Durga had used to kill the evil?
-This Navratri knows the special messages each Weapons Of Goddess Durga conveys.
+On this Navratri, let’s know the special messages each Weapons Of Goddess Durga conveys.

 Weapons Of Goddess Durga